GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-data-platform/dev/README.md

 - project-level organization policy definitions
 - billing setup (billing account attachment and budget configuration)
 - data-related resources in the managed projects

-More details on this architecture and approach are described in the [Data Platform module](../../../../examples/data-solutions/data-platform-foundations/), which is lightly wrapped and leveraged here.

 ### User groups